Meet our graduates: Francesca Triggs

 Are you interested in studying Chinese?

-The University of Edinburgh is the only university in Scotland to offer Honours degree programmes in Chinese.
-Designed for complete beginners, you can take Chinese as a single honours subject, or jointly with one of a wide range of other subjects.
+The University of Edinburgh is the only university in Scotland to offer both single and joint honours degree programmes in Chinese.
 You’ll complete a four-year MA degree, with your third year spent in full, or in part, in either China or Taiwan.
 You’ll learn to speak Mandarin, to read and write classical and modern standard Chinese, and take courses on Chinese and East Asian society, literature, history, culture and philosophy, from earliest times to the present day.
 Our programmes are designed for complete beginners.